lewszykkonrad/masters_projects/unsupervised_learning/README.md

   * clustering performed on images
   * and dimension reduction performed on images

- 2. in the movie recommendations you will find an association
+ 2. in the movie recommendations you will find an association rule mining project.
+The aim of the project was to recommend movies based on bundles of movies one has seen.